IBM/itaa-docs/docs/solution-design-exercises/Ex2-UCM.md

 Open your architecture you started working on in Exercise 1.
 Click on **3.1.1 Use Case Diagram** then Click on **Add Diagram**.
 In the pop-up, provide the name of **MyBank UCD** and click Create.

 On the newly opened diagram, expand the twisty for the **Existing Human** palette.
-Drag on the 4 actors and arrange and shown below.
+Drag on the 4 actors and arrange as shown below.
 Note you are reusing a set of Actors created during the construction of the System Context Diagram.

 ![Initial Actor layout](./images/actors_on_ucd.png)

 Next from the Use Case diagram palette, drag a new Use Case onto the canvas.
 Set the ID, *UC_001* and Name, *UC_Obtain Customer Relationship*.
 Next set the high-level Description as: *Given Client Account number and Client authentication credential return the set of customer relationships*

-With the Use Case select, open the **Style** tab of the Format Panel.
+With the Use Case selected, open the **Style** tab of the Format Panel.
 Change the value of the style attribute *Shape (Layout)* to be Expanded instead of Collapsed.
 Next you want to show that the Actor, *A_Customer Support* initiates the Use Case and the Use Case is supported by Actor, *A_Specialized Support*.
 To do this, connect those Actors to the Use Case.

 ![Use Case connected with actors](./images/connected_uc.png)

-Add the following additional Use Cases to the diagram with the corresponding initiate and support connections:
+Add the following additional Use Cases to the diagram with the corresponding initiates and supports connections:

 | UC ID  | UC Name                                | Description                                                  | Initiator                   | Supporter             |
 | ------ | -------------------------------------- | ------------------------------------------------------------ | --------------------------- | --------------------- |